‘The Young And The Restless’ Spoilers: Arturo Comes To Abby’s Rescue

 Some unexpected The Young and the Restless spoilers reveal that Arturo comes to Abby’s aid and saves the day multiple times before the grand opening of Society.

 It’s opening night for Society, and every single thing that can go wrong goes wrong.
 Abby (Melissa Ordway) is an absolute mess putting out fires left and right, and still more problems crop up, according to She Knows Soaps.
-There’s a backup on the on the highway, which means the food doesn’t get delivered.
+There’s a backup on the highway, which means the food doesn’t get delivered.
 Plus, Lola (Sasha Calle) freaks out when she finds out another delivery sent the wrong fruit.

 None of the food issues even matter because then, there’s an incessant fire alarm that will go off all night long unless somebody fixes it.
 Although Abby wasn’t exactly thrilled to see him, Arturo (Jason Canela) showed up to talk, but Abby put him to work figuring out the issue with the nerve-wracking alarm.
 Since Arturo seems to know how to do everything, he’s able to fix it, and just as Abby is expressing her thanks, whoops, another problem occurs — the lights go dark.
 It seems now there’s an electrical problem.
 However, for Arturo, even messed up electricity is no big deal.
 He gets the lights working, and once more Abby is thrilled that he showed up.